huggingface/datasets/docs/source/loading_datasets.rst

 Image folders
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-🤗 Datasets can read folders containing class-specific images.
+🤗 Datasets can also load generic image folders.

-Your folder structure should look like this:
+The folder structure should look like this:

 .. code-block::